intentee/paddler.intentee.com/content/docs/starting-out/generating-tokens-and-embeddings/index.md

 ## Generating tokens using the "Continue from conversation history" endpoint.

 This is the primary endpoint to receive tokens.
 It takes your entire conversation history, uses the chat template to format a prompt, and sends you back the generated tokens.
-It's documented in full [here](@/api/inference-service/continue-from-conversation-history.md).
+It's documented [here](@/api/inference-service/continue-from-conversation-history.md).

 An example payload may look like this:

 ```json
 {